folio-org/raml-module-builder/README.md

 It is beneficial at this stage to take some time to design and prepare the RAML files for the project.
 Investigate the other FOLIO modules for guidance.
-The [mod-notes](https://github.com/folio-org/mod-notes) is an exemplar.
+The [mod-notify](https://github.com/folio-org/mod-notify) is an exemplar.

-(Note: This version of the README is for RMB v20+ version (see notes [Upgrading to v20](#upgrading-to-v20) above).
-If still using older versions, then see the [branch b19](https://github.com/folio-org/raml-module-builder/tree/b19) README.)
+Remove the temporary copy of the "ramls" directory from Step 1, and replace with your own.

-Add the shared suite of [RAML utility](https://dev.folio.org/source-code/#server-side) files, as the "raml-util" directory inside your "ramls" directory:
+Add the shared suite of [RAML utility](https://github.com/folio-org/raml) files, as the "raml-util" directory inside your "ramls" directory:
 ```
 git submodule add https://github.com/folio-org/raml ramls/raml-util
 ```
 NOTE: At this stage ensure that using head of its "raml1.0" branch.

+Create JSON schemas indicating the objects exposed by the module.
+Use the `description` field alongside the `type` field to explain the content and usage and to add documentation.

 The GenerateRunner automatically dereferences the schema files and places them into the `target/classes/ramls/` directory.
 It scans the `${basedir}/ramls/` directory including